pb319/Multivariate_Procedures_with_R/README.md

     - Godness of Fit
     - Testing of Normality
     - Logistic Regression
-    - Introduction to Classsification
+    - Introduction to Classification

 ***

 #### **Week 10:**
 -   **Description:**
-    - In this week we dig deeper into Ression Analysis in R with Introduction to Classification.
-Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=37&lesson=99).
+    - In this week we dig deeper into various procedures of Supervised Classification with implementation in R ending with an introduction to Clustering.
+Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=39&lesson=112).

 - **Topics Covered:**
-    - Multiple Linear Regression Model Fitting
-    - Test of Hypothesis for Regression Coeffiients
+    - Bayes Procedure for Classification
-    - Confidence Interval estimation of Regression Coeffiients
-    - Test of Overall Adequecy of the Model using ANOVA
+    - Classification Procedure for Multivariate Normal Distributions
+    - Dicriminant Function
+    - Confusion Matrix
-    - Introduction to Multiple Linear Regression
+    - Introduction to Cluster Analysis
+    - Classification Schemes
+    - Agglomerative and Divisive Approach

+***

+#### **Week 11:**
-    - Godness of Fit
+-   **Description:**
+    - In this week we dig deeper into various procedures of Unsupervised Classification with implementation in R ending with an introduction to Principal Component Analysis.
+Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=40&lesson=116).

+- **Topics Covered:**
+    - Hierarchical Clustering
+    - Dendograms and Visualisation
+    - Elbow Method
+    - Average Silhouette Method
+    - Implementation in R (using USArrests dataset)
+    - Introduction to Principal Component Analysis

+***

+#### **Week 12:**
-    - Testing of Normality
+-   **Description:**
+    - In this week we dig deeper into various procedures of Unsupervised Classification with implementation in R ending with an introduction to Principal Component Analysis.
+Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=40&lesson=116).

+- **Topics Covered:**
+    - Hierarchical Clustering
+    - Dendograms and Visualisation
-    - Logistic Regression
+    - Elbow Method
+    - Average Silhouette Method
+    - Implementation in R (using USArrests dataset)
+    - Introduction to Principal Component Analysis

 ***